DSpace/RestContract/resourcepolicies.md

 - policyType must be one of the value specified in the GET description
 - action must be one of the value specified in the GET description
 - startDate / endDate if present must respect the format specified in the GET description

+Return codes:
+* 200 OK - if the operation succeed, the created resourcepolicy is returned
+* 400 Bad Request - if both the group and the eperson uuid parameters are specified or missing or aren't uuid
+* 401 Forbidden - if you are not authenticated
+* 403 Unauthorized - if you are not logged in with sufficient permissions.
+Only system administrators can create resourcepolicy

 ## Patch operations